LitCommerce

 Walmart Competitors Rakuten

 As a competitor of Walmart, Rakuten adopts a unique business model to fuel its growth.
 It uses a cash-back system to encourage buyers to purchase the product through Rakuten instead of directly through brands.
-Thanks to this strategy, the company earned a net revenue of $15.238 billion, a 3.36% increase year-over-year.
+Thanks to this strategy, the company earned a net revenue of 2.5 trillion yen, a 9.5% increase year-over-year.

 Additionally, Rakuten has acquired a number of smaller companies, ready to expand its footprint abroad.
 It started with the acquisition of buy.com (U.S.), then play.com (U.K.), and Price Minster (France).
 All three firms’ websites now redirect to Rakuten’s official website.